frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ##### Competitive Solution

 The following C++20 code implements the _Prefix Sum Array_ algorithm, with several optimizations designed to reduce typing effort in a competitive programming context.
-We eliminated the use of functions, as the entire code is kept within the `main` block, avoiding the overhead of function calls.
-This approach prioritizes minimal typing and fast execution by copying and pasting the logic rather than encapsulating it into reusable components.
+We eliminated the use of functions, as the entire code is kept within the `main` block, avoiding the overhead of function calls. _This approach prioritizes minimal typing and fast execution by copying and pasting the logic rather than encapsulating it into reusable components_.

 **Key changes made**: